josephpd3/CSCI416BlackjackProject/README.md

 ## Running Python

-### NOTE: Commands may differ in windows.
-Please refer to docs for virtualenv if there are issues, and remember to use the proper file-system directory separator.
+*NOTE: Commands may differ in Windows.
+Please refer to docs for virtualenv if there are issues, and remember to use the proper file-system directory separator.*

 For Python, you will need `Python 3.5` and its package manager, `pip`.